maptv/decalendar/docs/deciday.md

 In the French Republican Calendar system, the hour was deciday (10^-1), the minute was milliday (10^-3), and the second was centimilliday (10^-5).
 Following this pattern, the French word tierce could represent a decimicroday (10^-7) and the French word quatierce could be a nanoday (10^-9).

-Western European Time and Central European Time can be the same as metric UTC.
+Western European Time and Central European Time can be the same as decimal UTC.
 Eastern European Time can +1

 The offset can modify the date: At 600md in DC, it is midnight UTC and the beginning of the next calendar day

 Users can either share location to get Longitude or set the UTC offset themselves.

-Longitudinal metric time requires knowing the longitude and sometimes may cut in inconvenient places like the middle of a small country.
+Longitudinal decimal time requires knowing the longitude and sometimes may cut in inconvenient places like the middle of a small country.

-Translating existing time zones into metric zones time could be easier and more useful:
+Translating existing time zones into decimal zones time could be easier and more useful:

 There are about 25 existing time zones, because zero is included.

-Middle three metric time zones include three time hour time zones.
+Middle three decimal time zones include three time hour time zones.
 Then, they move by 2 hour